chasemccoy/www/posts/three-web-experiments.md

 hidden: true
 ---

-The fall of Twitter has been likke writing on the wall for some time now, and I found myself frequently wondering what some other web might feel like. l
+The fall of Twitter has been likke writing on the wall for some time now, and I found myself frequently wondering what some other web might feel like.

 Imagine a web just for you.
 A web owned and operated by you, maintained with love and care and without relying on third party dependencies or third party platforms.
+A web that will never sunset or get acquired or sell your data.

+It's funny how that web was the entire purpose of the whole thing, and yet so many of us rarely experience that it anymore.
+I wanted a web I could mold to my experiences and needs.

+So I asked myself what spaces I'd like to inhabit when I'm on the web.
+The magic of the web for me has always been about discovering new things, publishing independently, and trying to plot the unplottable.

 ---